DearLorditsNate/Yum-me/README.md

 ```

 ### `.env`
-`.env` holds the values of my API keys and is used by the `dotenv` package to set the environment variables to the global `process.env` object in node.
+`.env` holds the values of our `Firebase` API key and is used by the `dotenv` package to set the environment variables to the global `process.env` object in node.
 These are values specific to the computer on which node runs.
-External users will need to obtain their own spotify API key and create their own `.env` file.
+External users will need to obtain their own `Firebase` API key and create their own `.env` file.

 ```keys.js
 # Firebase API keys